nzakas/understandinges6/manuscript/A-Other-Changes.md

 ## Working with Integers

-A lot of confusion has been caused over the years related to JavaScript's single number type that is used to represent both integers and floats.
+A lot of confusion has been related to JavaScript's single number encoding, IEEE 754, that is used to represent both integers and floats.
 The language goes through great pains to ensure that developers don't need to worry about the details, but problems still leak through from time to time.
 ECMAScript 6 seeks to address this by making it easier to identify and work with integers.

 ### Identifying Integers